valorisa/vscode-error-lens/docs/docs.md

 },
 ```

-#### If you don't want to go with the hotkey route - it's possible to:
+### If you don't want to go with the hotkey route - it's possible to:

 1) Exclude problems (in workspace, by source, by code, by message)
 1) Show fewer decorations (render decoration only on the active line)
 1) Delay showing decorations (delay ms / on document save)
 1) Transform problem message (make it shorter maybe)
-1) Other settings to make it less distracting
+1) Configure other settings or colors to make it less distracting

 ### 1. Exclude problems: